allo-protocol/allo-v2/generated-docs/contracts/core/Allo.md

 function isCloneableStrategy(address _strategy) external view returns (bool)
 ```

-Getter for if strategy is cloneable
+Getter for if strategy is cloneable.